rhhzero/Fast-Conversions-Library/README.md

 add error checks to each of these methods yourself.

 Let me state it again: THERE ARE NO DEFAULT ERROR CHECKS!
-You should implement them yourself in the likely event that you will need them.
+You should implement them yourself in the event that you need them.
 I feel it is better this way since you can implement only what you require.

 Also, you'll find that some of the methods make use of the "[MethodImpl(MethodImplOptions.AggressiveInlining)]" hint.